webmozarts/console-parallelization/UPGRADE.md

   based on the maximum number of cores detected.
 Note that the execution within the main process instead of spawning child processes can be guaranteed by passing `--main-process`.
+- Child processes will always be spawned regardless of the number of items (known or not), the number of processes defined (or not defined).
+Instead the processing will occur only if the `--main-process` option is passed.
 - `ContainerAwareCommand` has been removed. `Parallelization` instead provides a `::getContainer()` method which by defaults returns the Symfony Application Kernel's container when available.